Why conduct a poll on healthy aging?

 We welcome anyone to sign up for notification of poll results; members of the media may also request pre-embargo access on our For Media page.
 We will also share findings, news coverage and data visualizations via social media including the IHPI Twitter account and IHPI LinkedIn page.

-As the Director of the National Poll on Healthy Aging, Dr. Malani is a professor of internal medicine and an infectious disease specialist at University of Michigan Medical School.
+As the Director of the National Poll on Healthy Aging, Dr. Malani is a professor of internal medicine and an infectious disease specialist at University of Michigan Medical School who currently serves as U-M's Chief Health Officer.
 She also is fellowship trained in geriatric medicine.
 Dr. Malani is associate editor of the Journal of the American Medical Association (JAMA) and previously helped oversee Media Relations for the JAMA Network.
 She received her M.D. degree from Wayne State University School of Medicine.
 Prior to medical school, she completed a Masters in Journalism at Northwestern University's Medill School of Journalism.